idiap/bob/src/python/core/doc/PCA.rst

 Create a model of the user
 --------------------------

-Now when we have derived a more a subspace, in which it is better to work with out face images, it is time to create a user model.
+Now when we have derived a more useful subspace it is time to create a user model.
 The purpose of the user model is to have something to compare against.

 .. image:: dia-2.png